modelab/grasshopper-primer/en/1-foundations/1-6/1_What is a Mesh.md

 ![IMAGE](images/1-6-1/13_single-colors.png)
 >Trianglular mesh objects colored with red, green, or blue

 While the above examples colored the entire mesh, color data are actually assigned for each vertex.
 By using a list of three colors, we can color each vertex in the triangle separately.
 These colors are used for visualitizations, with each face rendered as an interpolation of the vertex colors.
-For example, the image below shows triangle face with vertex colors of Red, Green, and Blue.
+For example, the image below shows a triangular face with vertex colors of Red, Green, and Blue.

 ![IMAGE](images/1-6-1/14_multi-color.png)
 >1.
 Red, green, and blue are assigned to the three vertices of a mesh